Print, Copy, Scan

 - to scan books and documents into searchable PDF, Word doc, JPEG, TIFF and PNG file formats with the click of a button.

 - Send scanned files to email; to a smartphone/tablet; to document-storage systems like Google Docs, FTP sites and network folders or to additional document-management devices like fax machines, USB flash drives and multifunction devices.

 - – See more at the Scannx website

-There are three digital microform scanners available for public use in the Student Multimedia Design Center.
+There are two digital microform scanners available for public use in the Student Multimedia Design Center.
 Please sign in at the service desk to use these scanners.

-These scanners allow library users to scan a microfilm or microfiche image at up to 600 dpi resolution into eCopy Desktop or Adobe Acrobat Professional imaging software.
+These scanners allow library users to scan a microfilm or microfiche image.

-Image files can be emailed or saved to digital media, available for purchase at the Student Multimedia Design Center desk.
+Image files can be emailed, printed, or saved to digital media, available for purchase at the Student Multimedia Design Center desk.

 Scanner use is limited to two hours per person when other users are waiting.

 The Student Multimedia Design Center recommends saving files often and offers external hard drives and flash drives for loan.
-The following digital media are available for purchase at the service desk, which accepts payment by cash, credit card, check, or Flex.
+The following items are available for purchase at the service desk, which accepts payment by cash, credit card, check, or Flex.

 - 16GB USB Flash drive $15.00